Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Related Work

-In audio data analysis, parallels can be drawn between sound and visual textures \cite{Julesz} which can be categorized into structural and statistical aspects \cite{Srinivasan}.
+In audio data analysis, parallels can be drawn between sound and visual textures \cite{Julesz}, which can be categorized into structural and statistical aspects \cite{Srinivasan}.
 In 1D audio waveforms, time represents the temporal dimension, and amplitude reflects the intensity of the sound at each time point \cite{LIM}.
 Temporal dependency in audio signals mirrors the spatial dependency observed in 2D images, wherein neighboring pixels exhibit spatial relationships \cite{LIM}.
 The repetitive patterns or rhythms in audio signals correspond to structural textures in images, revealing regularity and patterns in the sound.
 These structural textures capture the arrangement of elements within the signal, providing insights into recurring patterns present in the audio data.
 Meanwhile, amplitude variations in audio signals reflect statistical textures, similar to the intensity values observed in images \cite{Trevorrow}.
 These statistical textures encapsulate information about the distribution and variability of signal amplitudes, offering insight into the distribution and characteristics of the audio signal \cite{LIM}.

 Recent efforts have explored audio classification algorithms by treating time-frequency representations of audio signals as images, a concept inspired by biologically motivated work on object recognition \cite{Yu,Serre}.
 By drawing parallels between the characteristics of images and 2D time-frequency representations, methods such as Gabor filters and wavelet transforms can extract meaningful texture information from the data \cite{Yin, Domingos}.
-These textures are simpler and more consistent than complex sounds like speech or music, motivating the need for improved sound recognition and auditory representation in passive sonar systems \cite{McDermott}.
+These textures are simpler and more consistent than complex sounds like speech or music, motivating the need for improved sound recognition and auditory representation in acoustic data \cite{McDermott}.